xianrui-luo/xianrui-luo.github.io/_pages/about.md

   - /about.html
 ---

-I received my bachelor's degree from the Huazhong University of Science and Technology, Wuhan, China, and I am pursuing a PhD student at Huazhong University of Science and Technology.
+I received my bachelor's degree from the Huazhong University of Science and Technology (Hust), Wuhan, China.
+I am pursuing a PhD in Artificial Intelligence at Hust, with the Key Laboratory of Image Processing and Intelligent Control.
 I am advised by Prof. [Zhiguo Cao](https://openreview.net/profile?id=~Zhiguo_Cao1) I am currently a project officer in S-lab, Nanyang Technological University, Singapore.
 My research interests include image restoration, 3D vision, and computation photography.

 News
 =======